Nathxniel/ppp/README.md

 # ppp
-training human brain for quantitatively pre-defined notion of success
+successful people believe we do anything, i believe we can do **everything**.

 ## the philosophy
-  - human brains must use some sort of algorithm for training itself and the body to learn a wide variety of skills.
+human brains must use some abstract algorithm for training itself to learn a wide variety of skills
-  - this algorithm uses seems similar in nature to [machine learning][1], using input from our senses and information to train from

-i am going to attempt to train a human brain as efficiently as possible using principles from [reinforcement learning][2]
+this project is about _training a human brain as efficiently as possible using principles from [reinforcement learning][2]_

-[1]: https://en.wikipedia.org/wiki/Machine_learning "\"Machine Learning\" on Wikipedia"
-[2]: https://en.wikipedia.org/wiki/Reinforcement_learning "\"Reinforcement Learning\" on Wikipedia"
+[2]: https://en.wikipedia.org/wiki/Reinforcement_learning "Brief overview of re-inforcement learning (Wikipedia)"

 ## train for what?

-the ultimate goal is to be a "successful person", where "success" is arbitrarily defined by mastery of the skills listed below:
+the ultimate goal is to be acheive a _rigidly defined goals_ in the following areas:
-  - [_social skills_][3]; skills with dealing with other people
+  - [_social skills_][3]; skills pertaining to interacting with other people (music, art, conversation, etc)
-  - [_financial skills_][4]; with which "financial skills" has been specified as "investment skills on the property market"
+  - [_financial skills_][4]; skills pertaining to the management or manipulation of money (property investment, trading, etc)
-  - [_technical computer skills_][5]; skills with using computer technology
+  - [_technical skills_][5]; skills pertaining to physical endevours (computer technical, pyrotechnical, etc)

 [3]: ./people
 [4]: ./property
 [5]: ./programming

-## inspiration
+#### inspiration

-this project was inspired by research in many areas of psychology and sociology. see the READMEs for more information.
+##### ice crimson ty soul king siegfreid